 Parcel taxes are flat amounts levied per real estate parcel (irrespective of appraised value) and the funds generated for such taxes go to the school district general fund for ongoing operating expenses.
 Parcel taxes must pass with a 2/3 supermajority of voters in favor and are generally in force for a specific term.
-Beginning with the 2020-21 fiscal year, approximately 8% of SCSD’s total revenue comes from a current parcel tax passed by the community in 2015.
+Beginning with the 2020-21 fiscal year, approximately 8% of SCSD’s General Fund revenue comes from the parcel tax passed by the community in 2020.
 This funding has become absolutely critical in allowing San Carlos to maintain all of its core programs, fulfill its mission in serving the whole child, and provide an excellent education to all students.

 - Measure P - Passed May 2015 for a total of $246.60 per parcel, per year for 6 years.

 Senior Citizen Tax Exemption

 A Senior Citizen Tax Exemption is available for this parcel tax.
 In order to receive the exemption for the 2020-2021 property tax bill, the Senior Citizen Tax Exemption form and documentation must be filed in the District Office by 4pm on June 30, 2020.
 In order to qualify, you must be at least 65 years old on July 1, 2020, the property must be listed as your permanent residence and you have claimed the homeowner’s exemption for this address.
 Once you file, the exemption is ongoing as long as you own the property.

 - Download the attached PDF or pick up an Exemption Claim in the District Office.